-- Urban areas will need significant redesign of the wider built environment to withstand rising temperatures. - Policy should focus on those communities most at risk and seek design solutions that do not impose additional energy costs on those on low incomes. - The design of new buildings should use energy efficient design along with orientation, shading, albedo, fenestration, insulation and green roofs and walls to reduce the effect of high temperatures. - Street tree planting and green infrastructure can help to mitigate the urban heat island effect and can deliver multiple other benefits.
+- Urban areas will need significant redesign of the wider built environment to withstand rising temperatures. - Policy should focus on those communities most at risk and seek design solutions that do not impose additional energy costs for those on low incomes. - New buildings should be designed to maintain comfortable temperatures even in extreme heat, through consideration of orientation, shading, internal layout, solar reflection, fenestration, insulation, ventilation and use of features such as green roofs and walls. - Street tree planting and green infrastructure can help to mitigate the urban heat island effect and can deliver multiple other benefits. - Local planning policies should deter the use of cooling systems that further contribute to greenhouse gas emissions (through use of energy and refrigerants).

 - Ensure that guidance contained in design codes is consistent with the need to tackle overheating. - Consider referencing assessment frameworks or guidance on avoiding overheating in local development plan policy.
-CIBSE (the Chartered Institution of Building Services Engineers) has published guidance on design methodology for the assessment of overheating risk in homes. - For instances where technical assessment regimes are not yet in place, make use of the Good Homes Alliance's non-technical guide and tool for assessing and mitigating overheating in new homes. - Plan green infrastructure as part of wider green infrastructure networks in order to deliver urban cooling and local access to shady outdoor space, as well its many other benefits.
-Forest Research has published research that includes a summary of design strategies to maximise the cooling potential of green infrastructure.
+The Chartered Institution of Building Services Engineers (CIBSE) has published guidance on design methodology for the assessment of overheating risk in homes.145 - For instances where technical assessment regimes are not yet in place, make use of the Good Homes Alliance's non-technical guide and tool for assessing and mitigating overheating in new homes.146 - Plan green infrastructure as part of wider infrastructure networks in order to deliver urban cooling and local access to shady outdoor space, as well its many other benefits.
+Forest Research has published research that includes a summary of design strategies to maximise the cooling potential of green infrastructure.147